-I love the feeling of ripping the plastic off new tech and opening up the box.
+I love ripping the plastic off new tech and opening up the box.
 But if you’ve bought a new Android TV box recently, you’ve probably figured out that the setup instructions are a bit…lacking.

-If you’re lucky, you’ll get a picture diagram of what all the different plugs and ports are.
+If you’re lucky, you’ll get a picture diagram of all the different plugs and ports.
 However, that doesn’t tell you how to set one up.

 On my old website, I’ve written one of the most popular setup guides for Android TV boxes on the Internet.

-So, if you’ve been wishing there was a good user manual and setup guide for your Android box, OTT box or Android TV box…your wish is granted.
+So, if you’ve been looking for the best Android TV box user manual and setup guide for your TV box, Android box, OTT box, or Android TV box…your wish is granted.

 Ready?